t-mullen/realtime-collaboration-spec/README.md

 ## Terminology
 The term **CRDT** is an acronym for Conflict-Free Replicated Data Type.

+**JSONParse** refers to any standards-compliant JSON parsing algorithm.

+**JSONSerialize** refers to any standards-compliant JSON serializing algorithm.

 ## Public Interfaces
 This section specifies public interfaces that **MUST** be available to the extension developer.